 Power of Pink

-The Capital’s East Wing Fountain water is tinted pink to mark National Breast Cancer Awareness month.
+The Capital’s East Wing Fountain water is pink to mark National Breast Cancer Awareness Month.

 East Wing Fountain at State Capital Complex in Harrisburg, Breast Cancer Awareness